keptn/keptn.github.io/content/docs/install/access/index.md

 ### Option 1: Expose Keptn via a LoadBalancer
 This option exposes Keptn externally using a cloud provider's load balancer (if available).

-1. **Install Keptn:** For installing Keptn on your cluster, please use the Helm CLI.
+1. **Install Keptn:** Use the Helm CLI to install Keptn on your cluster.
-Depending on whether you would like to install the execution plane for continuous delivery, add the flag `continuousDelivery.enabled=true`.
+If you want to install the execution plane for continuous delivery, add the flag `continuousDelivery.enabled=true`.
   ```console
    helm install keptn keptn/keptn -n keptn --version=$KeptnVersion --create-namespace --set=continuousDelivery.enabled=true,apiGatewayNginx.type=LoadBalancer
   ```